To safe guard your property and to keep your pipes and geysers free of debris during water restorations after an outage, follow these tips.

 - NOISES IN YOUR PIPES OR GEYSER

-- While work continues and pressure and leak tests can be started and stopped at any time.
-This can cause some water to move through the system and combined with air (or the air being displaced) can cause noises in your pipes, geysers and toilets.
+- While work continues, pressure and leak tests can be started and stopped at any time.
+This can cause some water to move through the system and this combined with air (or the air being displaced) can cause noises in your pipes, geysers and toilets.

 - It is recommended that you leave your geyser stop valve closed and your geyser switched off and only open it after following the hot water restoration tips below.

 - A correctly installed geyser has numerous safeguards and will only explode if it is full of water & switched on and the thermostat & pressure relief valves malfunction leading to a catastrophic rise in pressure, beyond the tolerance of the geyser.